 This tutorial was created using an earlier version of WordPress and may contain outdated information.
 Please bookmark this page as we will be updating this tutorial soon!
 To be notified of updates to our content, subscribe to our updates list (see sidebar), or Like our Facebook page.

-Do you need to add a map to your WordPress site so customers can find you?
+Do you need to add a map to your website so customers can find you?

-Being able to share maps and driving directions with your site visitors can be very useful, especially if you own a small business, local business or stores with physical locations that you want people to visit.
+Being able to share maps and driving directions with your site visitors can be very useful, especially if you own a small business, local business or a business with a physical location that you want people to find.

 Google Maps offers powerful, user-friendly mapping technology and local business information — including business locations, contact information, and driving directions.